Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Licking lips or nose

-- Whale eyes (whites of eyes are exposed)
+- Whale eyes (the whites of the eyes are exposed)

-- Aggressive pucker (air makes lips look puffy
+- Aggressive pucker (air makes the lips look puffy)

 - Piloerection (raised hackles)